 Liberating technologies facilitate freedom and choice.
 Parkland CLASS recognizes this reality and has invested a great deal in incorporating technology into its school programs.
 Both the Challenge Program and Augmentative Communication Program are examples of this commitment.

-Sometimes technology can provided other benefits as well.
+Sometimes technology can provide other benefits as well.
 The Snoezelen Room, for example, is a unique application of technology that provides increased leisure and relaxation.
 Snoezelen utilizes sensory stimulation through soft music, visual and tactile stimuli to create a very peaceful and relaxing environment.
-The effects are profound, and include the reduction of stress, anxiety, and negative behaviors.
-This unique use of technology is particularly beneficial for non-verbal and multi-dependant children and adults.
+The effects are profound and include the reduction of stress, anxiety, and negative behaviours.
+This unique use of technology is particularly beneficial for non-verbal and multi-dependent children and adults.